gndrmnn/nodepool/doc/source/configuration.rst

     Refers to providers images, see :ref:`images`.

   ``providers`` (list)
-    Required if any nodes should actually be created (e.g., the label is not currently disabled, see ``min-ready`` below).
+    Required if any nodes should actually be created.
+Set to [] to have the label considered disabled.

 **optional**

   ``min-ready`` (default: 2)
-    Minimum instances that should be in a ready state.
-Set to -1 to have the label considered disabled. ``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.
+    Minimum instances that should be in a ready state. ``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.

   ``subnodes``
     Used to configure multi-node support.
 If a `subnodes` key is supplied to